India’s Chandrayaan-3 lands successfully on the moon

 On Tuesday, the Indian Space Research Organisation chief told the Hindustan Times that the agency was “extremely confident” that the Chandrayaan-3 mission would be successful because they had mapped all contingencies and “prepared backups of [their] backup plans”.

-According to ISRO, the legs of the spacecraft were strengthened to enable it to land safely even at greater speeds.
-Besides, its software has also been updated, its fuel capacity increased and its ability to manoeuvre and find a suitable place to land has been expanded, reported The Indian Express.
+According to the Indian Space Research Organisation, the legs of the spacecraft were strengthened to enable it to land safely even at greater speeds.
+Besides, its software has also been updated, its fuel capacity increased and its ability to manoeuvre and find a suitable place to land has been expanded.

 “The core of Chandrayaan-3 is its sensors,” Somanath had said.
 “When you have something that is remotely operated, then everything depends on its ability to sense its location, what is its speed, what is the orientation.”